grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ```
 The *R* packages that Elvis installs should now be immediately available to Priscilla and vice versa.

 > **Tip:** If you've already installed some packages in a local (i.e. this-user-only) library path before creating the system-wide setup, you can just move them across with the ['mv'](https://linuxjourney.com/lesson/move-mv-command){:target="_blank"} command.
-Something like `root@rstudio:~# mv "/home/elvis/R/x86_64-pc-linux-gnu-library/3.5/*" /usr/lib/R/library` should work, but you'll need to check the appropriate paths yourself.
+Something like the following should work, but you'll need to check the appropriate paths yourself: `root@rstudio:~# mv "/home/elvis/R/x86_64-pc-linux-gnu-library/3.5/*" /usr/lib/R/library`.

 ### Other tips